jacques-lauzeral/odp/docs/Server-CLI-Work-Plan.md

 - ✅ Dependency resolution with topological sorting
 - ✅ External reference resolution with ID mapping
 - ✅ Greedy processing with comprehensive error reporting
+- ✅ Support for all operational entity types

+### Export Quality ✅
+- ✅ AsciiDoc generation for editions and repository
+- ✅ Template-based rendering with Mustache
+- ✅ Complete data aggregation across waves and milestones
+- ✅ CLI integration with STDOUT/STDERR separation

 ### CLI Quality ✅
 - ✅ All commands functional with new model structure
 - ✅ Import commands handle large datasets efficiently
+- ✅ Export commands with flexible output options
 - ✅ Interactive modes for complex operations
 - ✅ Consistent output formatting and error handling